alkurowska/BESE394E_course/Project/FitHiC/readme.md

 ### 6. Ploting
 For the final detection of significant interactions, we filter the results based on the 0.90-quantile of contact Counts and an FDR < 0.001.
+Then, significant interactions across biological replicates are merged by overlapping interactions.
 ```
 # Set a working directory
 setwd("/Users/kurowsaa/OneDrive/Documents/KAUST/BESE394E_homework/BESE394E_course/FINAL/hic-results")